When you’re starting a business online, your success is largely dictated by one thing: your habits.

 6) Create a Writing Ritual

-I recently did a video about my morning routine, and how essential it’s been for my productivity and to get my day started on the right track.
+I did a video about my morning routine, and how essential it’s been for my productivity and to get my day started on the right track.
+Since having my first kid, this has well, it’s evolved a bit, but the idea behind it is still sound.

 My morning routine feeds into my writing ritual.